Quantum limits of sub-Laplacians via joint spectral calculus: Proof of Theorem

-\paragraph{Disintegration of measures.} From the equality \eqref{e:nuasasum} taken in the limit $N\rightarrow +\infty$, we will deduce that $\nu^\J=\int_{\bold{S}_\J} \nu^\J_{s}dQ^\J(s)$.
-Note that a simple Fubini argument does not suffice since $Q^\J$ is not the Lebesgue measure in general (it may contain Dirac masses, see Section \ref{s:comments}).
+Note that a simple Fubini argument does not suffice since $Q^\J$ is not the Lebesgue measure in general (it may contain Dirac masses).
 Instead, we have to adapt the proof of the classical disintegration of measure theorem (see \cite{rohlin1962fundamental}).